-The most common reason for a blurry photo is an incorrect use of shutter speed.
+The most common reason for a blurry photo is the incorrect use of shutter speed.
 The faster your shutter speed is, the less chance there is for camera shake.
 This is particularly true when shooting handheld.

 Keep in mind that your choice of subject also affects the minimum shutter speed.
 If you are photographing a moving subject, you might need a faster shutter speed.